Harshal1250/Excel_Capstone_Project-/README.md

 # Excel_Capstone_Project-
-Created an Excel spreadsheet to catalog items with specialized formatting Used Excel functions for data analysis and improved inventory management efficiency Applied visual enhancements to enhance the spreadsheet's visual appeal Formatted header row with suitable color and alignment Generated a 'Category' column to categorize startups Highlighted series D funding entries with distinct colors
+Crafted a comprehensive Excel-based data analysis project for Indian startups, featuring specialized formatting and efficient inventory management.
+Utilized Excel functions to conduct in-depth data analysis, offering valuable insights for strategic decision-making.
+The project showcases visual enhancements such as a color-formatted header row and a 'Category' column for startups.
+Noteworthy is the distinct color highlighting of series D funding entries, providing a focused view for critical analysis.
+Leveraging pivot tables, the project delivers detailed insights into startup dynamics, aiding stakeholders in making informed decisions.